Vortex-16/Shradha-Ma-am-DSA-/README.md

 🧠 Passionate about DSA, OS, and Dev Projects

-💡 Exploring modern tech stacks like Web3, Next.js, TypeScript, MongoDB, and building real-life platforms
+💡 Exploring modern tech stacks like Web3, MongoDB, and building real-life platforms

 🚀 Active participant in Hackathons and Open Source